palaimon/ipyannotator/README.md

 ### Run ipyannotator as stand-alone web app using voila

 Ipyannotator can be executed as a web app using the [voila](https://github.com/voila-dashboards/voila) library.
+The following sections describe how to run using poetry and pip.

 #### Using poetry